-A system feature that restricts the viewing of body-worn videos to users who have the Authorize Media Playback and/or Can View Body Worn Videos permission.
+A system feature that restricts the viewing of BodyVISION or BWX-100 videos to users who have the Authorize Media Playback and/or Can View Body Worn Videos permission.
 All other users who are interested in viewing a body-worn video are required to submit a viewing request to their supervisor, which includes a "need to know" reason, referred to as a viewing request reason.